 Lismore was severely impacted by major flood events in 2022, damaging more than 6,000 properties in the Northern Rivers.

-The NSW Government has released the Lismore Flood Recovery Planning Package to support the community as it rebuilds and get people safely in homes sooner.
+The NSW Government released the Lismore Flood Recovery Planning Package to support the community as it rebuilds and get people safely in homes sooner.

 - accelerate the approval of new homes and raising existing homes in parts of Lismore